the-link2012/spawner_tweaker/README.md

 This datapack currently works from 1.21.2-1.21.4.
-For legacy versions, view branches on the repository.<br>
+For legacy versions and backports, view branches on the repository.<br>
 ## How To Use
 Look at a spawner with a spawner in your hand to open its settings & info.
 Right or left click to modify values, shift right or left click to scroll through the menu. <br>